Ohio State vs Texas Prediction — AI Finds CAN'T MISS CFB Lines & Props (Jan 10)

 Ohio State vs. Texas Odds

-Remi is pouring through tons of data points on each line.
+Remi is pouring through loads of data on each line.
 In fact, anytime the Ohio State vs Texas trends are analyzed, there’s always several intriguing angles to key in on.
-Not to mention games played at extreme altitude rarely follow normal, predictable patterns.
+Not to mention games played at extreme temps rarely follow normal, predictable patterns.

 Ohio State vs Texas Opening Odds